airbytehq/terraform-provider-airbyte/docs/resources/source_alloydb.md

 Determines when Airbtye should flush the LSN of processed WAL logs in the source database. `After loading Data in the destination` is default.
 If `While reading Data` is selected, in case of a downstream failure (while loading data into the destination), next sync would result in a full sync.
 - `plugin` (String) must be one of ["pgoutput"]
 A logical decoding plugin installed on the PostgreSQL server.
+- `queue_size` (Number) The size of the internal queue.
+This may interfere with memory consumption and efficiency of the connector, please be careful.

 <a id="nestedatt--configuration--replication_method--source_alloydb_replication_method_standard"></a>